News

 Lone Star Stroke (LSS) Research Consortium

-The LSS abstract, Mobile Health Technology is Feasible and Effective for Self-Management Support Among Underserved Stroke Survivors, has been accepted for presentation at the 2022 State-of-the-Science Stroke Nursing Symposium that will happen during the International Stroke Conference in February 2022.
+The LSS abstract, Mobile Health Technology is Feasible and Effective for Self-Management Support Among Underserved Stroke Survivors, was accepted for presentation at the 2022 State-of-the-Science Stroke Nursing Symposium that happened during the International Stroke Conference in February 2022.

 Prospective, Multicenter, Controlled Trial of Mobile Stroke Units